Thelukepet/course/assignments/A3a-spark-rdd.md

 _Unfortunately, a new container is necessary to open up the ports for the Spark Notebook and its debug console._

-### Using Notebook

-Access Spark Notebook in your browser by navigating to [localhost:9001](http://localhost:9001/).
+You can access the Spark Notebook environment in your browser by navigating to [localhost:9001](http://localhost:9001/).

-Navigate the notebook using the keyboard, pressing shift-enter to execute a cell, and enter to add lines to a cell.
-_You can try out any scala command - create a new cell, enter some scala code in the cell, and execute it, just to get familiar with the notebook environment._
+Feel free to take a quick peek, but do not spend too much time before following the instructions below.

 ### Prepare container